-As you may have noticed, the tutorial is set to not automatically quarantine for our configuration as sometimes false positives and removing files on live servers can cause more issues than it solves.
-A good sysadmin or server owner will always be checking constantly to check the results and verify.
+As you may have noticed, the tutorial is not set automatically to quarantine for our configuration.
+Sometimes, false positives and removing files on live servers can cause more issues than it solves.
+A good sysadmin or server owner will continuously be checking constantly to check the results and verify.

 Some other commands you can do is target your server file extensions; PHP files are often the target of many attacks.
 To scan .php files, use the following: